CyberCookie/siegel/client_core/ui/ErrorBoundary/README.md

 # ErrorBoundary

-Wrapps your component to handle unexpected errors<br />
+Wraps your component to handle unexpected errors<br />
 In development mode, you should first close webpack overlay message to see the result